An Encounter with Christ

 Shortly after moving to Maui, I had a heart-to-heart with Ram Dass.
 I told him my life story, and explained to him my lila with Neem Karoli Baba and Christ.
 He listened intently, and then I asked, “So… is Neem Karoli Baba and Christ… just two different forms of the same…”

 Then, without me even noticing it, the conversation evaporated into silence.
 Ram Dass simply looked at me, and I melted into the chair, filled with love.
-He was doing something to me.
 His gaze alone was enough to immerse me in an ocean of love.
 Because he rested so deeply in his heart, it pulled me right into mine.
 He was seeing me as God, and I was left absolutely head-over-heels in love with the man before me, not because he was Ram Dass, but because his presence pulled me into a depth of Being within that could love anything.
 I realized that this is what it meant, at least in some small way, to meditate like Christ.

 Maybe twenty minutes or so had passed before Ram Dass spoke the next words.
 They were very slow and deliberate.